NZ - Gulf Cooperation Council FTA

 GCC countries are also motivated to reduce their trade reliance on oil and diversify their economies into high-tech and service sectors.
 There is strong potential for New Zealand’s Government, service sector businesses and education providers to work with GCC countries towards this goal.

 GCC is New Zealand’s eighth largest trading partner (with the UAE and Saudi Arabia being the key markets).
-For the year ending September 2015, New Zealand goods and services exports to the GCC totalled NZ$2 billion and total bilateral trade between the GCC and New Zealand totalled NZ$4.1 billion.
+In 2017, New Zealand goods and services exports to the GCC totalled NZ$1.98 billion and total two-way trade was worth NZ$4.66 billion.
+The GCC countries are our seventh largest export destination.

 The Gulf Cooperation Council (GCC) is made up of Saudi Arabia, United Arab Emirates, Qatar, Kuwait, Oman, and Bahrain.